SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Problems with NAT Instance architecture:
 * It is a single virtual machine
-  * Can create high availability using Autoscaling groups, multiple subnets in different AZs, and a script to automate failover... but ouch.
+  * Can create high availability using Autoscaling groups, multiple subnets in different AZs, and a script to automate failover... but ouch, lots of work.
 * It's a small virtual machine, so it can easily get overwhelmed - it's a massive bottleneck.
-  * Increase the instance size to deal with bottle-necking.
+  * Solution: increase the instance size to deal with bottle-necking.
 * It's got a single point of failure.

 ## How to Create a NAT *Instance*: